 Wake up!
 You’re not the only one here.

-No matter how hard you try to sugarcoat it suffering will remain an existential part of this world where duality seems to reign supreme.
+You can try to sugarcoat it, but suffering will remain an existential part of this world controlled by duality.
 You can’t have a day without a night and birth without death.
 You can’t be happy without moments of sadness.

-Since we are all trapped in this Hell together and technically our enemy is the same, it makes sense to help others when there’s a possibility to do so.
-After all, you never know when you’re going to be in a losing position, relying on the mercy of others.
+Since we are all trapped in this Hell together, and technically our enemy is the same, it makes sense to help others when there’s a possibility to do so.
+After all, you never know when you will be in a losing position, relying on the mercy of others.

-There are activities and mainstream ideas that are much more narcissistic than bodybuilding.
-In its true form bodybuilding is a personal battle against physical weakness.
+There are activities and mainstream ideas that are more narcissistic than bodybuilding.
+In its true form, bodybuilding is a personal battle against physical and mental weakness.

-Who is more narcissistic – the person that spends 2 hours in the Mall looking for “sexy clothes” or the individual who sacrifices time to improve the only clothing we really have (our body)?
+Who is more narcissistic – the person that spends 2 hours in the Mall looking for “sexy clothes” or the individual who sacrifices time to improve the only clothing that we really have (our bodies)?

-Yes, there are many bodybuilders who spend 1 hour a day flexing their biceps in front of the mirror after being stung by a bee, but bodybuilding is not to blame.
+Yes, there are many bodybuilders who spend 1 hour a day flexing their biceps in front of the mirror, but bodybuilding is not to blame.
 It’s the need to look good in the eyes of others that can tilt the scale in favor of narcissistic existence.

-There is no doubt that the world would be a better place if we focused more on improving our physical appearance naturally rather than losing sleep over trivial things such as “are my shoes good enough“, “is my Facebook status catchy enough“, “will he like me if I have small tits“, “my friend sold his Xbox and therefore is no longer my friend“.
+The world would be a better place if we focus on improving our physical appearance naturally instead of losing sleep over trivial things such as “are my shoes good enough“, “is my Facebook status catchy enough“, “will he like me if I have small tits“, “my friend sold his Xbox and therefore is no longer my friend“…etc.